Empires of the Undergrowth: Gameplay

 In the main campaign, Players assume the responsibility of the ant colony that they are assigned to.
-Tasked with overseeing side missions that place them in challenging scenarios and dealing with their main colony of "Gene thief" ants, a fictional species of ant that steals genetic data from other species & adopting foreign ant larvae to grow them on their side.
-On side missions they must lead struggling or threatened ant colonies to success.
+Tasked with overseeing side missions that place them in challenging scenarios and dealing with their main colony of "Gene thief" ants, a fictional species of ant that integrates genetic data from other species via Royal Jelly.
+On side missions they must lead struggling or threatened ant or termite colonies to success.
 Each side mission is narrated in a documentary style, with an in-game narrator providing both context and key information.
-The narrator offers insights into the situation of the ants and helps the player by alerting them to critical information, much like a nature documentary, creating an immersive and educational experience.
+The narrator offers insights into the situation of the ants or termites and helps the player by alerting them to critical information, much like a nature documentary, creating an immersive and educational experience.
 Alongside other optional missions and gameplay included with the game.

-Which are: a Sandbox mode, extra levels & few Demos for incoming levels, and few DLC.
+Along with the story mode, there is also a Sandbox mode, extra levels and, Demos for incoming levels and ants and a DLC.